thom44/deployment/README.md

 * $ composer require
 * $ composer update

-# Configure the stage-rebuild.sh to your envirement
+1. Configure the stage-rebuild.sh to your envirement
-# run /deployment/stage-rebuild.sh on stage enviroment
+2. Run /deployment/stage-rebuild.sh on stage enviroment
 $ sudo ./stage-rebuild.sh
 # This will do the following
 * set maintance-mode TRUE